ben-sb/AdidasMonitor/README.md

 ## To Run
 * Install requirements in requirements.txt
 * Edit config.json
-* Put proxies in proxies.txt
+* Put proxies in proxies.txt or clear file to run without proxies
 * Run main.py